tuanducdesign/portfolio/content/snippets/python-basic.md

 $ python --version
 ```

-> If you got error outputed to the terminal, try to use python3
+> If you get an error in your terminal, try to use python3 instead.

 ```sh
 $ python3 --version